What Does Certified Organic Mean?

 Organic Applies to Every Step: Farm to Shelf

 Added ingredients need to be organic too, but sometimes organic options aren’t available in sufficient quantities (or don’t exist).
-An example would be vitamins and minerals that are required by the FDA to be added to milk.
+An example would be vitamins and minerals that are required by the Food and Drug Administration to be added to milk.
 To address this need, the NOP has an official list of allowed non-organic ingredients.

 The National Organic Standards Board (NOSB) meets twice a year to review the list and make recommendations for changes based on advancements in farming and food science.
 Organic is all about continual improvement!